-- A. Election to develop under the Route 28 Corridor Overlay district is not permitted after the [Zoning Ordinance Adoption Date].
-Section 5.09.01 only applies to properties in the Optional Overlay district before the [Zoning Ordinance Adoption Date]. - B. There are 3 Overlay districts established in these regulations, and the 3 Overlay districts are mapped by the County: - 1.
+- A. Election to develop under the Route 28 Corridor District is not permitted after December 13, 2023.
+Section 5.09.01 only applies to properties for which an election was made to develop in accordance with an optional overlay district before December 13, 2023. - B. There are 3 optional overlay districts established in these regulations, and the 3 districts are mapped by the County: - 1.
 Route 28 Corridor Office (CO); - 2.
 Route 28 Corridor Business (CB); and - 3.
-Route 28 Corridor Industrial (CI). - C. The Optional Overlay districts include 2 types of development. - 1.
+Route 28 Corridor Industrial (CI). - C. The optional overlay districts include 2 types of development. - 1.
 Standard Method development includes basic use, building height, setback and floor area ratio (FAR) standards.
-This type of development is very similar to development in most of the County's underlying zoning district regulations, including the existing PD-OP, PD-IP, PD-RDP, and PD-GI zoning district that comprise most of the land area within the overlay districts.
-The Standard Method offers higher development potential and contemporary development standards that are not possible under the existing zoning districts.

-- 2. Alternative Method development allows higher FAR and lot coverage, along with process streamlining and other regulatory incentives, along with design controls and amenities that do not apply to Standard Method development. - D. Because these are Optional Overlay districts, the existing zoning districts remain on the map when a property owner proceeds under these regulations.
-This means that property owners are free to develop under their underlying district regulations without regard to the Optional -Overlay district regulations.
-This gives property owners in the CO, CB and CI Optional Overlay districts 3 options. - 1.
+This type of development is very similar to development in most of the County's underlying zoning district regulations, including the existing PD-OP, PD-IP, PD-RDP, and PD-GI zoning district that comprise most of the land area within the optional overlay districts.
+The standard method offers higher development potential and contemporary development standards that are not possible under the existing zoning districts. - 2.
+Alternative Method development allows higher FAR and lot coverage, along with process streamlining and other regulatory incentives, along with design controls and amenities that do not apply to standard method development. - D. Because these are optional overlay districts, the existing zoning districts remain on the map when a property owner proceeds under these regulations.
+This means that property owners are free to develop under their underlying zoning district regulations without regard to the optional overlay district regulations.
+This gives property owners in the CO, CB and CI Optional Overlay Districts 3 options. - 1.
 Develop under their existing zoning district regulations.
-In this case, the Optional Overlay district regulations do not apply. - 2.
-Develop under the Optional Overlay district regulations, using a Standard Method of development. - 3.
-Develop under the Optional Overlay district regulations, using an Alternative Method of development. - E. Zoning Options in the Route 28 Corridor Overlay Districts.
+In this case, the optional overlay district regulations do not apply. - 2.
+Develop under the optional overlay district regulations, using a standard method of development. - 3.
+Develop under the optional overlay district regulations, using an alternative method of development. - E. Zoning Options in the Route 28 Corridor Optional Overlay Districts.
 The property owner's choices, and the implications of those choices, are illustrated in Figure 5.09.01-1.
-Property owners may proceed to Site Plan approval under their existing zoning, and subject to all of the use, dimensional and development standards of their existing districts.
-Or property owners may elect to develop per the Optional Overlay regulations and file a Site Plan under the Optional Overlay district using the Standard Method, which triggers standards that are similar to the existing zoning regulations in the districts.
-Property owners may elect to develop per the Optional Overlay regulations and proceed under the Optional Overlay district using the Alternative Method.
-This gives the property owner an initial FAR bonus, along with the ability to build significantly more floor area by undertaking incentive items listed in the district regulations.
+Property owners may proceed to Site Plan approval under their existing zoning, and subject to all of the use, dimensional and development standards of their existing zoning districts.
+Or property owners may elect to develop per the optional overlay district regulations and file a Site Plan under the optional overlay district using the standard method, which triggers standards that are similar to the existing zoning regulations in the districts.
+Property owners may elect to develop per the optional overlay district regulations and proceed under the optional overlay district using the alternative method.
+This gives the property owner an initial FAR bonus, along with the ability to build significantly more floor area by undertaking incentive items listed in the optional overlay district regulations.

-F. Most of the property within the Route 28 Corridor Districts is subject to the Route 28 Transportation Improvement District legislation, which generally prohibits the County from eliminating, reducing, or restricting commercial or industrial classifications and related criteria on property for which a special tax is imposed, or making them less permissive.
+F. Most of the property within the Route 28 Corridor Optional Overlay Districts is subject to the Route 28 Transportation Improvement District legislation, which generally prohibits the County from eliminating, reducing, or restricting commercial or industrial classifications and related criteria on property for which a special tax is imposed, or making them less permissive.
 Before proceeding under this Section 5.09, the property owner must file an election to waive the protections of the Route 28 Tax District legislation.
 Development then proceeds under the Zoning Ordinance.